Welcome to WEPP Wiki

 -

-Using all the parameters from the config file
+Using all the parameters from the config file.

 -

-Overriding MIN_Q and PRIMER_BED through command line
+Overriding MIN_Q and CLADE_IDX through command line.

 Contributions